NC State Diversity Units and Terms

 The following list includes terms commonly used at NC State, including campus entities related to diversity and inclusion.

 Office for Institutional Equity and Diversity (OIED) – With units located in Winslow Hall, Talley Student Union and Witherspoon Student Center, the Office for Institutional Equity and Diversity reports to the vice provost for institutional equity and diversity.
-OIED has seven work units: Diversity, Engagement, Training and Education; Equal Opportunity and Equity; four campus community centers (African American Cultural Center, GLBT Center, Multicultural Student Affairs and the Women’s Center) and the Bias Impact Response Team.
+OIED has seven work units: Inclusive Excellence and Strategic Practice; Equal Opportunity and Equity; four campus community centers (African American Cultural Center, GLBT Center, Multicultural Student Affairs and the Women’s Center) and the Bias Impact Response Team.
 OIED also has administrative and communications staff members located in Winslow Hall.

-Diversity Engagement, Training and Education – Located in Winslow Hall, this unit is comprised of OIED staff members who focus on student, faculty and staff diversity as well as campus-wide diversity initiatives, including programs to attract, retain and support members of NC State populations from underrepresented groups.
+Inclusive Excellence and Strategic Practice – Located in Winslow Hall, this unit is comprised of OIED staff members who focus on student, faculty and staff diversity as well as campus-wide diversity initiatives, including programs to attract, retain and support members of NC State populations from underrepresented groups.
 Web: diversity.ncsu.edu

 Equal Opportunity and Equity (EOE) – Located in Winslow Hall, this unit serves in both educational and compliance capacities at NC State.
 Some of its chief responsibilities are equal employment opportunity and affirmative action planning and recruitment, discrimination and harassment prevention and response, ADA and religious accommodations and adjustments, and Title IX and sex discrimination compliance.
 Web: diversity.ncsu.edu